 2. Solar Panel Disassembly and Removal

-Once the company’s technicians begin work, they’ll basically disassemble the solar panel from the roof’s surface without damaging it or the roof itself.
+Once the company’s technicians begin work, they’ll disassemble the solar panel from the roof’s surface without damaging it or the roof itself.
 Then, they’ll move it to their workshop or facility safely.
 If not, storage on the site is an option.

 The removal includes the panels, mounts, wiring, and inverters.
 Once that’s completed, the second round of assessment will take place.
 This time, the panel company will take another look at the roof to make sure there aren’t any potential problems if they put new panels up and that the roof is still in good condition.